codyburkard-private/azol/docs/quick-start.md

 # Quick Start Guide

-This guide will help you get started with Azol quickly.
+This guide will help you get started with Azol.
 We'll cover the most common use cases and patterns.

 ## Basic Authentication